-Council recognises the economic and social importance of primary production, other business and industry to the district, and the need to support the long term viability of all of our businesses to ensure the Tatiara's ongoing prosperity.
+Council recognises the economic and social importance of primary production, other business and industry to the district, and the need to support the long-term viability of all of our businesses to ensure the Tatiara's ongoing prosperity.
 To this end, Council has resolved to apply a differential rate based on business related properties, that is those with a Land Use of Primary Production, Commercial and Industry, raising 75% of Council's total rate revenue, with residential properties, that is those with a Land Use of Residential, Vacant Land and Other making up the remaining 25% share of rate revenue.

-Due to the extent of the change from the previous system of rating, Council will apply an 8% rate capping rebate (see below).
+Due high increases in capital value across the district, Council will apply an 8% rate capping rebate.